HernanUrban/my-automation/README.md

 # my-automation
-Automation framework based on Selenium, Cucumber and Spring.
+My-Automation is a testing tool framework based on Selenium, Cucumber and Spring.